Ted Ammon

 Robert Theodore Ammon (August 30, 1949 – October 20, 2001) was an American financier and investment banker.
 Born in Pittsburgh, Pennsylvania, he was murdered in his home in 2001 by electrician Daniel Pelosi, who was convicted in 2004.
 Ammon and his wife Generosa Ammon were in the midst of a divorce at the time of his death, and Pelosi was later romantically linked to Ammon's soon-to-be ex-wife.
-Ammon and his wife had married on February 2, 1986, and had two children, the twins Greg Ammon and Alexa Ammon, whom they adopted from the village of Medvedivtsi in the Mukachevo Region of Ukraine in October 1992.
+Ammon and his wife had married on February 2, 1986, and had two children, twins Greg Ammon and Alexa Ammon, whom they adopted from the village of Medvedivtsi in the Mukachevo region of Ukraine in October 1992.

 At the time of the murder, the couple was near finalization of their divorce.
 The custody agreement had been signed on October 18, 2001, and the divorce settlement was expected to be consented to the following week.
 Four months after Ted's death, Generosa married Daniel Pelosi on January 15, 2002; she died of breast cancer on August 22, 2003.